 As an example, USF may be an ideal choice if you’re a sun worshipping urbanite.
-Our average temperature is 70-90 degrees, and the Tampa Bay metro area offers countless cultural, recreational, internship, service-learning and employment opportunities, along with some of the top beaches in the country.
+Our average temperature is 70-90 degrees, and the greater Tampa Bay metro area offers countless cultural, recreational, internship, service-learning, and employment opportunities, along with some of the top beaches in the country.
 It’s perfect for those who love the sunshine and city life, but not so ideal for ski enthusiasts or those who prefer the rolling countryside.

-On-Campus Facilities & Amenities
+On-Campus Facilities and Amenities